Topics covered: Molecular Orbital Theory for Diatomic Molecules

-In MO theory some orbitals are not that simple.
+In MO theory, some orbitals are not that simple.
 They might be at the same time a little bit bonding and a little bit lone pair in character.
-Let's look at a couple of orbitals like that briefly.
+Let's look at a couple of orbitals like that, briefly.

-I have done the calculation for C2, so now we are over here on the left-hand side of that dividing line where s and p are a big closer together.
+I have done the calculation for C two, so now we are over here on the left-hand side of that dividing line where s and p are a big closer together.

-Well, that would be true also for this one down here in the case of O2 or F2 because it is not mixing in p character.
+It had the same sign everywhere, and you could not see any nodal properties.
+Well, that would be true also for this one down here in the case of O two or F two because it is not mixing in p character.

 Because the atomic s and p orbitals are so far away in energy.
 But now, when they are closer in energy, this orbital down here, the s over here sees the p over here and they mix in, and vice versa.

 And, if I turn this around, what you are going to see are these little negative lobes here that I am indicating that are mixing in.
-But this is hugely bonding orbital still because look at how much of the orbital is centered in the region between the nuclei.
+But this is hugely bonding orbital, still, because look at how much of the orbital is centered in the region between the nuclei.

 This is a very strongly bonding orbital in this system.